danhickok/graph-this/README.md

 # graph-this
 ### _A stand-alone, single-file web application for graphing algebraic functions_

 Some time ago I wanted to find a nice combination of sine waves that, when applied to the red, green, and blue components of a series of elements, would provide a nice gradient of colors.
+I wanted some way to see the sine waves as lines on a graph, in order to guess the best formulas to use to avoid washed-out colors.
 So I thought, "Is there a simple application out there that could draw the sine functions I wanted to use?"

 Well, there are *lots* of applications out there, but nothing really simple -- and most required multiple files (as all good applications do).
 Some depended heavily on external libraries to do the drawing.
 What I really wanted was just a simple, one-page application.